ccht-ncsu/Spatial-Temporal-Controls/Example_Florence/README.md

 - Use `adcprep` as usual
 - Use `station_locations.csv` with `update26.py` to:
   - Insert local commands into SWAN input file (`fort.26`) to **output spectra at internal source nodes**
-- This produces spectral files: bnd<xxxx>.spc
+- Upon running, this produces spectral files: bnd<xxxx>.spc

 #### Step 3: Run Partial Domain Simulation
 - Use the modified `fort.13` from Step 1